PaimaStudios/paima-engine-docs/README.md

 # Paima Standalone Docs

-Repository for standalone docs to be packed in the executable.
+Everything placed in this repository (apart from images) will be packed in the paima standalone executable.